 If you are deaf or have a hearing or speech impairment, the Text Relay Service can be used to contact us.
 Dial 18001 followed by the contact number.

 You can also email us at: email@example.com

 We assure you that by raising a concern with the Trust it will not adversely affect your ongoing care or that of the patient about whom you are raising concerns.

 Whoever investigates your complaint will be careful to ensure that any information about you is kept strictly confidential.
 The allocated investigator will be an employee of the Trust who works at a senior level within the organisation and will not have been involved in the direct care and treatment of the patient.

-In the circumstance where you received your NHS care and treatment in a none NHS facility on behalf of Airedale NHS Foundation Trust then your concern will be dealt with by Airedale NHS Foundation Trust.
+In the circumstance where you received your NHS care and treatment in a non-NHS facility on behalf of Airedale NHS Foundation Trust then your concern will be dealt with by Airedale NHS Foundation Trust.
 Therefore we request you contact us via the details provided.

-Cloverleaf Complaints Advocacy (for North Yorkshire patients only)
+Cloverleaf Complaints Advocacy (for North Yorkshire residents only)